OctoPrint/OctoPrint-FirmwareUpdater/doc/lpc176x.md

 | --- | --- |
 | Reset before flashing | Adds an extra board reset prior to flashing - can help ensure that the SD card is mounted correctly. |
 | Unmount command | The command used to unmount the SD card prior to resetting the board.
 Clear the command line to disable it |

+## Hardware Notes
+### Creality Ender 3
+Ender 3 V2 printers with 4.2.x boards do not expose the SD card via the USB port.
+They cannot be updated using this method.

 ## Troubleshooting
 ### Board reset failed